 The Hub and Spoke model refers to an office distribution method that allows a company to have both a headquarters in a central location (the ‘hub’) and a network of private offices dotted around elsewhere (the ‘spokes’).
 While this isn’t a new concept, it’ll arguably be more prevalent in the new world of work, as it allows companies to give their employees greater flexibility in where they live and work.

-The Hubble Pass allows businesses of all sizes to access hundreds of on-demand workspaces across London, its surrounding areas and other selected cities—from LA to Lisbon.
+The Hubble Pass allows businesses of all sizes to access hundreds of on-demand workspaces across 600+ locations worldwide (and counting!).
 With it, a company’s employees can access convenient workspace, on demand.
 It’s highly convenient and offers a cost-efficient solution to companies looking to implement flexible working practices.

 A hybrid workforce is one that splits its time between three places: the HQ, the home and on-demand third spaces.
 It’s up to each company to decide what their own hybrid working practices are.
 For some, this may involve giving employees the choice to work where they want, when they want.
 Others may opt for a more structured approach, designating specific times and days for employees to be in the office—and allowing them to work remotely for the rest of the time.